suzuki3jp/youtube-api-v3/README.md

 > [!WARNING]
 > _**WIP**_
 > This project is in the early stages of development.
 > There may be many bugs remaining.
-> _Despite being in the early stages of development, it is not marked as v0 due to the [limitations of semantic-release](https://github.com/semantic-release/semantic-release/issues/1507)._

 ## Table of Contents
 - [Table of Contents](#table-of-contents)